 This laboratory is a joint NHS/ Academic Department of Clinical Biochemistry at Addenbrooke’s Hospital, where it provides a full Clinical Biochemistry service to the hospital, and is part of the Cambridge University Clinical School.
-The NHS Department of Clinical Biochemistry at Addenbrooke’s has held full CPA accreditation since 1993 and provides three services for the SAS:
+The NHS Department of Clinical Biochemistry at Addenbrooke’s has held full UKAS accreditation since 2017 and provides three services for the SAS:

 1) Referred thyroid function tests.
-The department provides a comprehensive suite of biochemical and genetic tests for the investigation of unusual thyroid function tests including thyroid hormone resistance, familial dysalbuminaemic hyperthyroximaemia, ‘macro-TSH’, anti-thyroid antibodies and thyroid binding inhibitory immunoglobulin.
+The department provides a comprehensive suite of biochemical and genetic tests for the investigation of unusual thyroid function tests including thyroid hormone resistance, familial dysalbuminaemic hyperthyroximaemia, ‘macro-TSH’, and anti-thyroid antibodies.
 New results are reviewed at a weekly MDT meeting so appropriate clinical advice can be provided.
-Please contact the lab for further information (firstname.lastname@example.org) and use the request card provided.
+Please contact the lab for further information (firstname.lastname@example.org and email@example.com) and use the request card below.

 2) Severe insulin resistance.
 We provide an integrated clinical, biochemical, immunological and genetic service for patients with severe IR and support the NHS Severe Insulin Resistance Service.

 We have expertise in identifying and characterising both genetic and acquired, immunologically-mediated forms of severe IR and LD, and have developed diagnostic algorithms incorporating biochemical triage and genetic testing.
 We are able to provide advice on both diagnosis and management, and written patient information literature.
 Clinical discussion prior to targeted testing is strongly recommended to ensure the highest diagnostic yield (firstname.lastname@example.org).